arismavridis/NMRInversions.jl/docs/src/tutorial.md

 # 2D inversion
 Let's try with a T1-T2 experiment, using the IR-CPMG sequence.
 Again, we start by creating some data.

+# Importing data

+This package offfers functions to easily import data from various instruments into input1D / input2D structures to be used by the inversion functions.

+## Spinsolve format
+## Geospec format
+## Stelar format